AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2024-07-28-introduction-to-unicode/index.md

 - 3 bytes = yet another range of Unicode
 - 4 bytes = the last range of Unicode

 Sounds simple enough: If you need more storage space, just add more bytes.
-But in reality, it's a bit more complicated than that.
+That works fine for encoding, but then how do you tell where one code point begins and another one ends when decoding one long sequence of bytes?

 ### Character Boundaries

-Recall that the MSB of an ASCII code point is an unused `0`, so all ASCII characters look like this in Big Endian order: `0xxxxxxx`.
-This seemingly wasted bit actually serves a very useful purpose: UTF reserves this leading bit of `0` to identify encoded bytes that are ASCII; for all other characters beyond ASCII, it reserves an explicit MSB of `1` during the encoding process.
-Thus, when it comes time to decode a UTF-8 byte, the leading bit will tell us a very key piece of information:
+Recall that in ASCII, the MSB of every code point is an unused zero: `0xxxxxxx`.
+This seemingly wasted bit actually serves a very useful purpose: UTF reserves a leading bit of `0` to identify bytes that encode ASCII; for all other characters _beyond_ ASCII, it encodes them with an explicit MSB of `1`.
+Thus, when it comes time to decode a UTF-8 code point, the leading bit will tell us a key piece of information:

 1. `MSB == 0`: the code point is in ASCII, which we can decode as-is.
 2. `MSB == 1`: a code point that was encoded with two or more bytes.